-All of our AA meetings follow a similar structure.
+All of our meetings follow a similar AA meetings structure.
 We have found that this structure works for a wide variety of people and ensures that our meetings remain a positive, supportive, and comfortable space for people to do their healing work.

 When it’s time for the meeting to start, the facilitator will announce that it is time to begin the meeting and begin by recommending a topic of discussion.
 The facilitator will share their knowledge of the topic, and their experience working with the topic and will then welcome other meeting attendees to ask questions and to share their own experiences.
 This creates a sense of community, support, and hope through shared experience.